Help, My Car failed the Smog Check — Now What Do I Do?

 Failing a smog test in California isn’t the end of the road.
 It’s a signal that something in your car’s emissions system needs attention.
 If repairs are affordable, fixing the issue will improve performance and fuel efficiency.
 But if your car is older, high-mileage, or too costly to repair.
 Selling it “as is” to a licensed local car buyer may be the smarter move.

-Failing a smog test in California doesn’t have to be stressful — it simply means your car’s emissions system may need attention.
+Failing a smog check in California doesn’t have to be stressful — it simply means your car’s emissions system may need attention.
 If repairs are manageable, fixing the problem can boost performance and fuel efficiency.
 However, if your car is older, has high mileage, or needs expensive repairs, selling it “as is” to a licensed car buyer could be the practical solution.

 If repairs are too costly or impractical, Los Angeles Cash for Cars can help.
 We buy running and driving vehicles—even those that won’t pass smog.
 We provide a fair cash offer, handle all the paperwork, and make selling fast and worry-free.